ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 	...
 	...
 ```
 - The `-cp` option specifies the list of Java libraries required to generate bindings.
 - The `-o` option specifies the output directory to which the generated bindings are stored.
 In this case, we instruct the tool to store bindings inside the `yamlparser` module.
 - The argument list specifies the Java class names.

-The `bindgen` tool generate bindings for
+The `bindgen` tool generate bindings for:
-- The specified Java classes
+- the specified Java classes
-- The Java classes exposed in the public APIs of all the specified classes.
+- the Java classes exposed in the public APIs of all the specified classes

 Before we move onto the next step, let’s verify the generated code.